Three Horizons & Intake Analysis

 ~30%

-were not specific enough or not viable as submitted
+Not specific or not viable as submitted

 13